-The idea behind the in situ hybridization is clear, I hope so,
+The idea behind the in situ hybridization may have been cleared, I hope so,

-So the question is how PCR is possible on the cell?
+So the question is how PCR is possible on the slide?
 Because we have to extract DNA to do amplification.

-“The PCR reaction occurred in situ on the tissue located on the slide followed by proteolytic treatment and washing is refers to as in situ amplification or in situ PCR.”
+“The PCR reaction occurs on the tissue, located on the slide, followed by proteolytic treatment and washing is refers to as in situ amplification or in situ PCR.”

 The principle of in situ PCR:

 The in situ PCR is completed into the three steps.

 Preparation of the tissue for the amplification, proteolytic digestion and DNA amplification.

 The tissue is fixed on the silane-coated slide.
 The silane is used to fix the tissue or the cell on the slide which means it helps in cell adhesion.

 Pepsin, trypsin and chymotrypsin are always preferred in the in situ PCR digestion because of its shorter life span.